UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 This section provides some useful information for some of them.
 If what you are seeing is not here, then please submit a support request to rcc-support@uq.edu.au

+### You get an error message in a red text box, featuring the text "Disk quota exceeded"

+There are limits to the amount of disk space and number of files in your home directory, and once this is exceeded onBunya jobs will fail due to being unable to write to your home directory.
+You can check your quota with the Files -> GPFS Quota menu, or in a terminal with the 'rquota' command.

 ### You get a web page with an error message and a big red button on it

 Please READ what it says, refer to the Note in this [section](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/OnDemand-Guide.md#onbunya-dashboard) above and follow the instructions to initialise your home directory _before_ using onBunya.